 About Winchester Palace

-Winchester Palace in Southwark was a twelfth-century grand complex which was one of the most important buildings in all of medieval London.
-Today the relatively obscure ruins are located close to Southwark Cathedral and Borough Market.
+Winchester Palace in Southwark, London, was a 12th century grand complex and one of the largest and most important buildings in medieval London.

 Founded by Bishop Henry de Blois (brother of King Stephen), Winchester Palace was home to the powerful Bishops of Winchester.

 Southwark was formerly the largest manor in the Diocese of Winchester, and the Bishop of Winchester was a major landowner in the area – traditionally serving as the king’s royal treasurer (similar to the function of the Chancellor of the Exchequer does today).
 The palace was thus built to house the bishops in comfort and as a high-status London residence when they were staying in London or on royal or administrative business.

 The current remains were part of The Great Hall (believed to have been built around 1136), which stood alongside the south bank of the Thames.
 Its gable wall has doors which once led to the buttery, pantry and kitchen.
 The hall would have been lavishly decorated and was often used to entertain royal guests, such as James I of Scotland and Joan Beaufort, who held their wedding feast here in 1424.
 Below the hall was a vaulted cellar, where wine and other goods were stored, with a passage to the river wharf.

 The rest of Winchester Palace was arranged around two courtyards, and once housed many buildings, including a prison, brew-house and butchery.
 As the bishop’s private retreat from the stresses of medieval governance, the palace even had a tennis court, bowling alley and pleasure gardens.